Books I Want To Read:

 • Letting Loose the Hounds (short stories) or The Miracle Life of Edgar Mint (novel) by Brady Udall

-• The Baron in the Trees or Difficult Loves (or maybe The Nonexistent Knight and The Cloven Viscount) by Italo Calvino
+• Cosmicomics (partially done) or The Baron in the Trees (or maybe The Nonexistent Knight and The Cloven Viscount) by Italo Calvino

 • The Corrections by Jonathan Franzen ?